MySQL backup with Percona Monitoring and Management (PMM) seems useful

 Backup management function

-Today, I will try out the backup management feature that has been released as a technical preview feature in version 2.18.0.
+Today, I will try out the backup management feature, which has been released as a technical preview feature since version 2.18.0.

-The MySQL backup feature remains in technical preview as of February 2023.
+As of February 2023, the MySQL backup feature remains in technical preview.

-The limitations of the MySQL backup management technical preview are as follows:
+The limitations of the MySQL backup management feature technical preview are as follows:

 • Physical backup only.
 Logical backup is not supported.

-• The destination is S3 (or storage compatible with S3 API) and cannot be output locally or to another server
+• The destination is S3 (or S3-compatible API-compatible storage) and cannot be output locally or to another server

-The MongoDB backup function will be GA released in 2.32.0 in November 2022, and will no longer have the above limitations.
+MongoDB's backup function will be generally available in 2.32.0, released in November 2022, and will no longer have the above limitations.

 I will introduce MongoDB in a separate article at a later date.